adityanparikh/HomeAutomation-using-AlexaPi/CustomSkill.md

 Sample LED On/Off program can be [GPIO_OnOff](gpio_onoff.py).
 - Save the program with any name.
 - This program cannot be run in the IDE as the flask server does not support this.
 So, open a terminal and start the flask server from here.
 For example, ‘sudo python gpio_onoff.py’.

+This will start the flask server from which the Alexa skill can talk with the python script and call the function.

+Make sure to keep the ngrok and flask server terminals open.
+The only thing left is to fire up Alexa and say “Alexa, ask raspberry pi to turn led on”.